KevinNg2/About_Me/README.md

 <h1 align="center"> 🤝 Hi there!
 I'm Kevin Ng </h1>

-<h3 align="center"> I'm a aspiring full stack web developer at UCI! </h3>
+<h3 align="center"> Full Stack Web Developer Bootcamp Graduate from UCI! </h3>

 ## About Me
-* I'm studying HTML, Javascript, Node, and MySQL
+* I'm studying HTML, Javascript, Node, React and MySQL
 * I was a contributing member of the 2011 URI Men's East Coast Club Swim Championship Team as a breaststroker
 * Currently a CFL1 Coach in Dana Point, CA at Beach Cities Fitness.
 * Lover of all things outdoors and fitness. 🏌️‍♂️🏂🏊